starekrow/lockbox/README.md

   * A lockbox can be removed *without* decrypting the secret value.
   * A lockbox can only be added by someone who can decrypt the secret.

+Like keys, secrets are rendered in an ASCII-safe printable package (in this case, a JSON wrapper around some base-64 strings) with `Export()` and can be reconstituted with `Import()`. `AddLockbox()` takes a key you supply and encrypts the internal key with it, adding the resulting virtual lockbox to the secret.
+Additional management can be done with `RemoveLockbox()`, `HasLockbox()` and `ListLockboxes()`.

+`Unlock()` takes a key matching any lockbox and decrypts the internal key from the lockbox. `Lock()` just discards any saved copies of the internal key and decrypted value.

+If the secret has been unlocked, you can use `Read()` to get the value out of it, and `Update()` to change it.

-### Vaults
+### Vault

+A `Vault` uses the properties of the `Secret` class to provide an encrypted key-value store on disk that is as robust to interruption as the underlying file system.

-The `Vault` class manages a collection of secrets on-disk.
-You provide a directory for the vault to occupy, and the master key and secrets are written to individual files within that directory.
+You supply the name of a directory for the vault, and the secrets are stored in individual files in that directory.
+A random
+*master key* is generated and used to encrypt each one.
+That master key is itself encrypted with a passphrase, an arrangement that allows the passphrase to be changed without changing the master key, and allows the master key itself to be rotated in stages, no matter the size of the vault.

-When using a vault, all the key and secret management is handled for you; you just provide the passphrase when creating or opening the vault, and then put values into the vault or get them from it.
+When using a vault, all the key and secret management is handled for you.
+Use `CreateVault()` to set up a new vault (this will fail if a vault already exists in the chosen directory) or `Open()` to open an existing one.
+`VaultExists()` and `DestroyVault()` round out the vault management suite.
+`Close()` forgets all keys and cached secrets without affecting the vault on disk.

+Manage values within the vault with `Put()`, `Get()`, `Has()`, `Remove()` and `PerSecret()`.

-This class provides for changing the passphrase used to encrypt the master key and rotating the master key itself in each of the secrets in the vault.
+You can change the passphrase used to encrypt the master key with `ChangePassphrase()`.
+This is a comparatively fast and safe operation, affecting only one file.
+Rotate the master key itself with `RotateMasterKey()`.

-### Using Vaults

-Some example code:

-	$v = new Lockbox\Vault( "./secrets" );
-	$v->CreateVault( "CorrectHorseBatteryStaple" );
-	$v->Put( "test1", "This is a test." );
-	$v->Close();

-	// ...

-	$v = new Lockbox\Vault( "./secrets" );
-	$v->Open( "CorrectHorseBatteryStaple" );
-	$got = $v->Get( "test1" );
-	echo $got;						// prints "This is a test."

-### Exposure Risks
+## Exposure Risks

 This being PHP, there's no way (barring extensions) to actually scrub the contents of RAM.
-It might in fact not even be useful to do so anyway, due to other information leaks allowed by many OS configurations.
+It might in fact not even be useful to do so anyway, due to other information leaks (swap files) allowed by many OS configurations.
 In-process damage (e.g. Heartbleed) might also defeat such measures.
 The following steps are taken to try to minimize the exposure risk:

   * Secrets can be loaded without supplying a key at all.
 This leaves just the encrypted text and the encrypted lockboxes in RAM.
 So you can prospectively